Main menu:

 Unlocking Broomfield Park for the Community

 Project Description: A landscape and nature project to repair and conserve key features of Grade II listed ‘Baroque’ Broomfield Park in Palmers Green, Enfield.
 The remains of Grade II* listed Broomfield House and the lakes would be conserved, reintroducing the historic garden boundary in the original Baroque style.
-The project would also offer a programme of heritage and nature-themed health and wellbeing activities, and a hoarding project to involve young people in decisions about the park.
+The project would also offer a programme of heritage and nature-

 Decision: Award development grant of £532,490 (88%) and potential delivery grant of £3,672,231 (89%)